 Inorganic mulch, while lacking the nourishing qualities of organic materials, is a good choice if you’re looking for something that is a bit more hands off, while still being visually pleasing.
 Inorganic mulch won’t break down as quickly as its organic counterpart, making it a cost effective alternative to other forms of mulch.
 If you go the inorganic route, you could choose from options like volcanic rock, an assortment of stones, as well as fabrics or plastics.

 For Your Mulch Needs, Contact No Limit Landscaping

-We recommend going with professionals like No Limit Landscaping for any Kennesaw mulch work.
+We recommend going with professionals like No Limit Landscaping for any Marietta mulch work.
 If it’s improperly laid, mulch can actually cause significant damage to your plants.
 Because mulch’s main purpose is to prevent water loss through evaporation, if too much is applied too much water will be retained, running the risk of root rot, which usually results in plant death.
 Improper mulching often ends up causing the very problems it is supposed to prevent, such as plant diseases and an increase of stress on the plants.

 There’s no sense in risking damage to your plants, so give No Limit Landscaping a call today and let us take care of everything for you.
-After a consultation to assess your needs, our friendly and experienced staff will get to right to work, so for fast results in Kennesaw contact No Limit Landscaping today!
+After a consultation to assess your needs, our friendly and experienced staff will get to right to work, so for fast results in Marietta contact No Limit Landscaping today!